-- 1515 March 28 Teresa de Ahumada born in Avila, Spain April 4 - Baptism - 1522 Teresa and her brother Rodrigo set out for the land of the Moors to gain martyrdom. - 1528 Death of Beatriz de Ahumada, Teresa's mother. - 1531 Teresa becomes a boarder at Augustinian convent, Santa Maria de Gracia - 1532 Teresa falls ill returns home to recover - 1533 Teresa visits her uncle and discovers her religious vocation. - 1535 November 2 Teresa leaves home (against father's wishes) to become a novice at the convent of the Incarnation (Encarnacion) in Avila - 1536 November 2 Teresa receives the religious habit of Carmel - 1537 November 3 Teresa makes her profession as a Carmelite nun at the convent of the Incarnation - 1538 Falls ill leaves the convent - 1538 Autumn Teresa reads Osuna's The Third Spiritual Alphabet given to her by her uncle. - 1539 Returns to her father's house in Avila is in a coma for four days (preparations for burial are undertaken) - Awakes dramatically, and although in much pain and paralyzed she returns to the convent - 1542 Regains full use of her limbs and attributes her healing to St. Joseph - 1543 Death of Don Alonso, Teresa's father - 1542-1554 Time of spiritual struggle and growth for Teresa.
-She describes it as a time of "wasting" - 1554 During Lent Teresa experiences a 'radical' conversion before a statue of the suffering Christ - 1556 She receives the grace of spiritual betrothal - 1560 She receives the grace of transverberation (spiritual piercing of the heart) - Begins to write the story of her life Life - Begins to discuss with friends and colleagues her vision for reforming the monastic life - 1562 Pope Pius IV grants Teresa permission to found St. Joseph (San José) in Avila - August 24 The convent is dedicated - 1562-1566 Teresa writes the constitutions for St Joseph's in Avila and begins to write The Way of Perfection - Teresa writes her Meditations on the Song of Songs - 1567 August 15 After receiving permission to found other convents, Teresa founds one in Medina del Campo - 1568 April Founds convent in Malagon - August 15 Founds convent in Valladolid - November 28 John of the Cross (Juan de la Cruz) founds a reformed monastery for friars in Duruelo - 1569 May 14 Teresa founds convent in Toledo
+- 1515 March 28 Teresa de Ahumada born in Avila, Spain April 4 - Baptism - 1522 Teresa and her brother Rodrigo set out for the land of the Moors to gain martyrdom. - 1528 Death of Beatriz de Ahumada, Teresa's mother. - 1531 Teresa becomes a boarder at Augustinian convent, Santa Maria de Gracia - 1532 Teresa falls ill returns home to recover - 1533 Teresa visits her uncle and discovers her religious vocation. - 1535 November 2 Teresa leaves home (against father's wishes) to become a novice at the convent of the Incarnation (Encarnación) in Avila - 1536 November 2 Teresa receives the religious habit of Carmel - 1537 November 3 Teresa makes her profession as a Carmelite nun at the convent of the Incarnation - 1538 Falls ill leaves the convent - 1538 Autumn Teresa reads Osuna's The Third Spiritual Alphabet given to her by her uncle. - 1539 Returns to her father's house in Avila is in a coma for four days (preparations for burial are undertaken) - Awakes dramatically, and although in much pain and paralyzed she returns to the convent - 1542 Regains full use of her limbs and attributes her healing to St. Joseph - 1543 Death of Don Alonso, Teresa's father - 1542-1554 Time of spiritual struggle and growth for Teresa.
+She describes it as a time of "wasting" - 1554 During Lent Teresa experiences a 'radical' conversion before a statue of the suffering Christ - 1556 She receives the grace of spiritual betrothal - 1560 She receives the grace of transverberation (spiritual piercing of the heart) - Begins to write the story of her life Life - Begins to discuss with friends and colleagues her vision for reforming the monastic life - 1562 Pope Pius IV grants Teresa permission to found St. Joseph (San José) in Avila - August 24 The convent is dedicated - - Teresa writes her Meditations on the Song of Songs - 1567 August 15 After receiving permission to found other convents, Teresa founds one in Medina del Campo - 1568 April Founds convent in Malagon - August 15 Founds convent in Valladolid - November 28 John of the Cross (Juan de la Cruz) founds a reformed monastery for friars in Duruelo - 1569 May 14 Teresa founds convent in Toledo